Severe Thunderstorm Warning issued for Howell, Texas by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Howell, Texas by NWS

-Effective: 2021-10-02 16:38:00 CDT Expires: 2021-10-02 17:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Howell; Texas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 500 PM CDT FOR NORTH CENTRAL HOWELL AND SOUTHEASTERN TEXAS COUNTIES At 438 PM CDT, severe thunderstorms were located along a line extending from 11 miles west of Summersville to 10 miles northwest of Mountain View to 6 miles northeast of Willow Springs, moving northeast at 30 mph.
-HAZARD...60 mph wind gusts and penny size hail.
+Effective: 2021-10-02 16:18:00 CDT Expires: 2021-10-02 17:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Howell; Texas The National Weather Service in Springfield has issued a * Severe Thunderstorm Warning for Northern Howell County in south central Missouri Southeastern Texas County in south central Missouri * Until 500 PM CDT. * At 418 PM CDT, severe thunderstorms were located along a line extending from 6 miles southeast of Cabool to near Willow Springs to 14 miles northwest of West Plains, moving northeast at 35 mph.
+HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Summersville...
-Arroll Pine Crest...
-Hartshorn Clear Springs HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Mountain View...
+Willow Springs Summersville...
+Hartshorn Clear Springs...
+Arroll Pine Crest HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0